wadevenz/FEB24-T1A3-Terminal_Application/README.md

 (5)(van Rossum, Warsaw,Coghlan, 2001)
 ### Getting Started
-This application has been created, executed and tested with macOS.
-If using a Windows operating system, please ensure all operations are run in WSL.

-Once the application has been cloned from the Git repository (link provided above), you will need to run this command in your terminal:
+Once the application has been cloned from the Git repository (link provided above) into a directory, you will need to open the command line interface or terminal.
+This application was created and tested on macOS.
+For windows users please consider using WSL.
+Once in terminal please enter the directory that has all files associated with application from Git.
+Then run this first command:

 `chmod +x src/run.sh`